ChocoboCoding/HyskyAPI/README.md

 # HyskyAPI | Intro

-Unofficial Hypixel API created for handling Auctions of Skyblock gamemode with ease and efficiency.
+An Unofficial Hypixel API created for handling Auctions of Skyblock gamemode with ease and efficiency.

 # Working with the API

 The root of the API is at https://hysky.000webhostapp.com/apihandle.php

 Right now you can access the API for free without an API key as it's still in Beta.